-Insulated concrete forms (ICFs) are hollow blocks with foams that are stacked and locked together to model the structure of outside walls of a home or building.
-They are then reinforced in their internals with steel, and thereafter solidified with solid material.
+Insulated concrete forms (ICFs) are hollow blocks with foams that builders stack and lock together to model the structure of the outside walls of a home or building.
+They also get reinforcement in their internals with steel, and thereafter solidified with solid material.

 The form stays in place and provides insulation for the building.
 They are then finished inside and outside.
-This idea was first conceived in the 1940s and has since evolved through the help of technology to provide stronger materials that are more energy-efficient.
+This introduction of this idea was first in the 1940s and has since then evolved through the help of technology to provide stronger materials that are more energy-efficient.

-ICF can be used to construct a wide range of buildings from underground homes to multi-story buildings.
-They also offer a wide range of flexibility as they can be combined with other building techniques.
-For example, they can be used to build the foundation alone and then completed with other building techniques.
-Alternatively, they can be used in isolation to construct a building.
+ICF is popular for constructing a wide range of buildings from underground homes to multi-story buildings.
+They also offer a wide range of flexibility as it is possible to combine them with other building techniques.
+For example, you can use them to build the foundation alone and then complete it with other building techniques.
+Alternatively, it is possible to use them in isolation to construct a building.

 How Are They Different Compared to Conventional Construction Techniques?

-ICFs differs fundamentally from other conventional construction in terms of how they are built.
-ICFs are in fact a more recent technology that is superior to concrete slabs and wooden structure.
+ICFs differ fundamentally from other conventional construction in terms of how they are built.
+ICFs are in fact a more recent technology that is superior to concrete slabs and wooden structures.

 Some of the basic distinguishing factors are detailed below.

-ICFs offers high structural integrity in comparison to conventional construction techniques.
+ICFs offer high structural integrity in comparison to conventional construction techniques.
 ICF structures are so strong that they are able to withstand the toughest of natural disasters that are strong enough to level off the conventional structure.
-ICF are not only about 10 times stronger than conventional construction, they are also corrosion resistant making them very durable.
+ICFs are not only about 10 times stronger than conventional construction, but they are also corrosion resistant making them very durable.

 The hollow foam blocks in ICF are absent in conventional construction.
 This foam provides very efficient insulation for the building as air cannot infiltrate them.
-This invariably cut HVAC system cost substantially.
+This invariably cuts the HVAC system’s cost substantially.

 Resistance to Fire outbreak